-Jose Mourinho says he is "really happy" at Tottenham but predicts a "difficult" job
+Jose Mourinho insists he is "really happy" at Tottenham as his team prepare to continue their push for a top-four finish.

 Reports published last month suggested that senior players at Tottenham had already lost faith in Mourinho's methods.